Tate Campbell: Hereford

 After his release by Birmingham, Campbell spent time on trial at National League North club Hereford, signing with the club on 2 August 2024.
 During the 2024–25 season, Campbell made 44 appearances and scored six goals across all competitions, as Hereford finished 10th and missed out on the play-offs by one point.
 On 20 June 2025, Campbell announced on X that he would be leaving the club, despite being offered an extension to remain at the club.

 Buxton

 One day after announcing his departure from Hereford, Campbell secured a return to full-time football by signing for their divisional rivals Buxton, following his Hereford team mate Sammy Robinson to the club.

+Forest Green Rovers

+On 5 February 2026, Campbell signed for National League club Forest Green Rovers for an undisclosed fee.